IndraGonz/nfds-tutorial/README.md

 unicycler -1 ERR065307_R1_trimmed.fastq.gz -2 ERR065307_R2_trimmed.fastq.gz -o ~/nfds-tutorial/exercises/data_preprocessing/assemblies/ERR065307_assembly
 ```

 Unicycler generates many output files, and there will be one folder per sample.
-In this case our folder is named 'ERR065307_assembly' because that is what we specified.
-The resulting assembly will be the file named 'assembly.fasta' in this output folder.
+In this case our folder is `~/ERR065307_assembly` because that is what we specified.
+The resulting assembly will be the file named `assembly.fasta` in this output folder.

 ### Assembly quality control with [Quast](https://github.com/ablab/quast)